Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 • Galaktoboureko (custard)

-Activities & Things To Do
+Best Things To Do At The Festival

-There is plenty to do at the Greek Festival for families with younger children and adults.
+There is plenty to do for families with younger children and adults.
 All of the activities are included in your ticket price.
 Be sure to check the times for all scheduled events in the program book.
+Along with dining, 5 of the best things to do at the Asheville Greek Festival include:

-• Watch a Greek dance
+• Watch traditional Greek dancing

 • Listen to live Greek music